 - Requirements for DQ files

 - Driver qualification issues - rehires, owner-operators, temp drivers

 - Pre-employment screening programs

-Ensuring compliance with DQ requirements starts with good hiring practices and continues with ongoing maintenance of DQ files.
+Ensuring compliance with DQ requirements starts with good hiring practices and continues with

 Section 391.51 of the Federal Motor Carrier Safety Regulations details what a driver qualification file must contain.